CyberLive proves you've got what it takes

 Yes.
-If CyberLive content is on a certification exam, it will be on the practice test too.
+If CyberLive content is included on the certification exam, it will be on any associated practice tests.

-We recommend taking a little extra time during practice tests to ensure you are familiar with the interface and can easily switch back and forth between the question/task environment in our exam engine and the virtual machine itself.
+We recommend using practice tests to ensure you are familiar with the interface and can easily switch back and forth between the question/task environment in our exam engine and the virtual machine.